HayonCS/ea-app/docker/WSL2.md

 ## Introduction

-This document covers the instructions for running TPE containers without Docker Desktop and only using WSL2 and the Docker Engine on Linux.
+This document covers the instructions for running EABackEnd containers without Docker Desktop and only using WSL2 and the Docker Engine on Linux.

 | System        | Description                                                                                                                                         | How to Access                          |
 | :------------ | :-------------------------------------------------------------------------------------------------------------------------------------------------- | :------------------------------------- |